WordPress powers an astonishing 37% of the web, so you’re probably one of the millions of WordPress users trying to enhance their website’s quality.

 Translate Your WordPress Theme

-On the same page (on your WordPress admin panel), you can choose the target languages you want to convert your site into.
+On the same page (in your WordPress admin area), you can choose the target languages you want to convert your site into.
 The free plan allows you to translate your WordPress theme into a second language (up to 2,000 words of content).

 The paid plans increase the number of languages you can localize to, offering fewer word count restrictions.
 You can translate your site into 3, 5, and 10 languages (depending on which paid subscription you opt for).

 If you’re unsure which languages to start with, here are some of the top 10 countries that use WordPress.
 Localizing with these audiences in mind could open new doors for your content: